Comparative Negligence And Florida Wrongful Death Lawsuits

 Speak with a Florida Wrongful Death Attorney Today

 Wrongful death cases are by their very nature an emotional affair for families still struggling to cope with the loss of a loved one.
 An experienced Boca Raton wrongful death lawyer can provide you with compassionate and understanding representation during this difficult period.
-Contact the Leifer Law Firm today to schedule a consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a consultation with a member of our team.